mihirgupte/PSCAN-Hadoop/README.md

 3 4
 ```

 then just run the ``graph_procc.py`` file given in the repo.
 Change the input name of the file, with whatever file you have and set output accordingly.
+This will convert the graph to node-adjaceny list format [as shown above](#flow-of-the-program).

 ## Parameters of Input